ishangote/Coding-Interviews-Python/System Design/Design Ad Click Aggregator/ad_click_aggregator.md

 6. Cache Scaling: Use a distributed cache (Redis Cluster or Memcached) for scalability and ensure fault tolerance with replicas and persistence.
 7. Challenges: Managing cache scaling and ensuring malicious users can't spoof impression IDs.

+> "I've added a Redis cluster that will store `userId:adId` pairs.
+When an ad is clicked, we'll check Redis to see if that pair already exists.
+If it does, then we know the user already clicked this ad, and we can drop it.
+If it does not exist, we add the click to the message queue and also update Redis with the new `userId:adId` click to be able to deduplicate future clicks.
+> I'm a little worried about this Redis instance growing infinitely large, so I've added a 10-day TTL.
+This does allow the same ad to be clicked after 10 days, which is a product decision we would need to be okay with, but I'm trying to balance deduplication accuracy with storage costs."

 ---

 ## Deep Dive 3 (Query over large time windows) - Pre aggregate data in OLAP database